Sunday, June 2, 2019

 There was not a lot of options for open space impacts then, Potter said, and things haven’t much changed: There is a “significant clash of values here between what CDOT is offering and what the ecological values of the site are.”

 “Getting a thumbs up for that disposal will be a big lift,” said Curt Brown, an OSBT member.
 (Brown said he was not speaking for the board.)
 “That habitat is almost impossible to replace.”

-CU still has to come to the table as well.
+CU still has to come to the Postponement of a motion, or a vote as well.
 The university owns the 308-acre parcel on which the flood work will be conducted; it has agreed to allow 80 acres for flood mitigation.
 Less than two weeks ago, officials sent a letter reaffirming its need for 129 acres of land on which to build student and faculty housing and classrooms.
 As currently designed, the flood mitigation efforts would inundate portions of that acreage, preventing it from being developed.

 Officials plead for a return to Variant 2, the design passed over by council last year.
 The subject was broached briefly in Friday’s staff update.
 CDOT is unwilling to allow any structures to be attached to the U.S. 36 bridge over South Boulder Creek — a key component of Variant 2 necessary to narrow the flow of the waterway and reduce pooling on CU’s property.

 CDOT, in an email, confirmed that there were “concerns” from technical staff about the design.
 It was reported at the meeting that CDOT Executive Director Shoshana Lew said having anything attached to the bridge “was a bridge too far.”